renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 ![](images/ad_21_q_laps_all.png)

-Now that's a mess!
-But, it's an informative mess.
-We can see genuine separation for Lap Times between what we can assume to be fast laps (huddled around the 1M 25S mark of the y axis) and slow laps that seemingly have more variance in comparison.
+Now that's kind of a a mess - but, it's an informative mess.
+We can see genuine separation for Lap Times between what we can assume to be fast laps (huddled around the 1M 25S mark of the y axis) and slow laps at higher times on the y-axis that also have more variance in comparison.

 This is where the data cleaning really begins.
-And instead of just posting a blob of code, I aim to show specific cases of incorrect data and what I am doing to treat these cases.
+And while the next code chunk may be a blob of code, I aim to at least show specific cases of incorrect data and what I am doing to treat these cases.

 Below will be data cleaning for the following cases: